• Skip to primary navigation

 Now, the program may copy the obtained password.
 If everything else fails, you may paste the password into a text editor (such as Microsoft Word or TextEdit) and manually type it in one character at a time.

-How to Access Passwords you’ve Saved in Password Manager
+How to Access Passwords You’ve Saved in Password Manager

 Password control has been enhanced since macOS Monterey was released.
 These days, iCloud Keychain is promoted as the best solution for keeping these secret codes.
 Apple has attempted to persuade customers that third-party programs like 1Password and Lastpass are getting less and less helpful, with some success.